pdjr-n2k/ROM106/README.md

    Usually it is appropriate to set SW2[G] to OFF(0).

 5. Configure switchbank instance address.
+   SW1[1] sets bit 0 of the address; SW1[8] sets bit 7 of the addresss.
-   Set SW1[1..8] to a binary representation of your chosen, unique, instance address in the range 0 through 252.
+   Set SW1 to a binary representation of your chosen, unique, instance address in the range 0 through 252.
    Setting an address outside this range will disable the module.
-   SW1[1] sets address bit 0; SW1[8] sets address bit 7.

 ## Installation

-1. Each relay output channel supports CO (COmmon), NO (Normally Open) and NC (Normally Closed) connections. a reference switch input ground to J2[9].
+1. Each relay output channel supports CO (COmmon), NO (Normally Open) and NC (Normally Closed) connections.
    CO is connected to NO and disconnected from NC when the associated switchbank channel is ON and is connected to NC and disconnected from NO when the channel is OFF.

-2. Connect up to a maximum of eight switch inputs to J2[1..8].
-   Each input must supply an ON voltage in the range 5VDC through 50VDC relative to J2[9].
-   Each input must be able to source around 10mA necessary to drive the opto-isolation input circuitry.